Here are some common myths and misconceptions about human trafficking:

 Fact: Human trafficking exists in every country, including the United States.
 It exists nationwide—in cities, suburbs, and rural towns—and possibly in your own community.

 Fact: Human trafficking victims can be any age, race, gender, or nationality.
 They may come from any socioeconomic group.
+A socioeconomic group is the social standing or class of an individual or group.
+It is often measured as a combination of education, income and occupation.

 Fact: Sex trafficking exists, but it is not the only type of human trafficking.
 Forced labor is another type of human trafficking; both involve exploitation of people.
 Victims are found in legitimate and illegitimate labor industries, including sweatshops, massage parlors, agriculture, restaurants, hotels, and domestic service.